alandmoore/admbrowser/README.rst

 If you're contributing code, please follow these best practices:

-- Follow PEP8; use a linter/checker like pyflakes, pep8, or pylint and
-  make sure your code doesn't generate errors.
+- Follow PEP8; use a linter/checker like `pyflakes`, `pep8`, or `pylint` and make sure your code doesn't generate errors.

   - This includes the 79 character limit.
 Yes, I'm like that.
   - Use snake_case variables, not camelCase (except for PyQt stuff we can't change)
-  - Use .format() rather than the old printf-style (%) substitution
+  - Use f-strings rather than `format()` or old-style `%` variable substitution
-  - Remember that code should work in Py3.x with pyqt5
+  - Remember that code should work in Python 3.6 and PyQt5.

 - Please document per PEP257; functions & classes need a docstring.
 - Fork the project on GitHub, make your changes, and submit a pull request.